-In the 2005 waste study, recyclable paper was shown to be a smaller fraction of the waste stream than in previous years, but still a significant portion (15%).
-This includes items such as newspaper, magazines, corrugated cardboard, paperboard and office paper.
-As a result, OCRRA devoted much of its outreach resources to target paper recycling, as well as focus on major paper generators, such as businesses and schools.
-In 2009, OCRRA launched a new public education campaign, "Save the World a Little Each Day."
-This campaign is a change from OCRRA's "BlueBinIt" campaign; it put a laser focus on paper recycling and underscores how the simple act of recycling can have a big impact on the environment and make the world a better place for our children.
-The campaign, consisting of electronic and print media advertising, new promotional material and a new logo, has been extremely effective: in 2009, paper recycling increased by 14% from 2008, resulting in an additional waste reduction of almost 44 million pounds.
+The 2009 launch focused on paper, since there was already existing infrastructure to handle paper recycling.
+Items such as newspaper, magazines, corrugated cardboard, paperboard and office paper were prominently featured in our "Save the World a Little Each Day" campaign.
+It stressed the reasons why one should recycle paper.
+It also underscored how the simple act of recycling can have a big impact on the environment and make the world a better place for our children.
+The campaign, consisting of television, radio, online, billboard and print media advertising; new promotional material; and a new logo, was extremely effective.
+Variations of the campaign ran from 2009 through 2011.
+Since 2008, paper recycling has increased 16%, resulting in an additional waste reduction of almost 44 million pounds.